Problem · Swiss discretion vs US visibility

 What this work does not include.

 No legal services.
 No Swiss company formation or US entity formation.
 No FINMA licensing, L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.

 Frequently asked.

 Zurich medtech firms where Swiss regulatory cleanliness is real but does not substitute for US commercial credibility.
-Zurich and Basel-adjacent biotech principals carrying pipeline assets and IP into US commercialisation.
+Zurich and Basel-adjacent biotech owners carrying pipeline assets and IP into US commercialisation.
 Swiss industrial groups entering US procurement through acquisition or subsidiary.
-Engineering-commercial firms whose US materials read as technical specification rather than commercial positioning.
+Engineering-commercial firms whose US materials land as technical specification rather than commercial positioning.
 Zurich family-office-backed holdings with US-bound portfolio companies.
 The pattern is the same across all five.
 The surfaces and the order of correction differ.

 Further on the Zurich corridor.